google/loaner/docs/deploy_chrome_app.md

 1. Find the variable named `IT_CONTACT_EMAIL`:

-    *   Enter your IT departments e-mail, otherwise leave it blank.
+    *   Enter your IT departments email, otherwise leave it blank.

 1. Save and close the file.